opendr-eu/opendr/docs/reference/installation.md

 cd opendr
 ./bin/install.sh
 ```
-The installation script automatically install all the required dependencies.
+The installation script automatically installs all the required dependencies.
 Note that you can set the inference device using the `OPENDR_DEVICE` variable.
 The toolkit defaults to using CPU.
 If you want to use GPU, please set this variable accordingly:
 ```bash